-o) Reclassifications of Previously Issued Financial Statements
+o) Reclassifications of Previously Issued Financial Statements p) Leases (Effective July 1, 2019)

 Certain amounts for prior periods have been reclassified in the consolidated financial statements to conform to the current year presentation.
+There has been no impact on previously reported net income or shareholders' equity from such reclassifications.